It’s no longer about CVs, cover, and motivation letters: it’s a job interview that can make it or break it.

 One of the main characteristics of flexible employees is their readiness to do some extra work, without getting paid for it.
 These too-eager-to-please job candidates, usually end up working much more than anyone else.
 But getting paid much less.

 To avoid this, it’s important to express readiness to take on some extra work if necessary.
 But also demand compensation depending on the scope of work.

 When someone is new on the job, it’s a common courtesy to bring a cup of coffee for one’s coworkers.
 Especially if they are in the need of that hot cup of energy.

 However, it’s important to make it clear (politely) that one can not make a coffee run all the time and with getting paid for a coffee.

 These “reliable guys“ become the ones who find it impossible to balance their work and life.
-To avoid this, all job candidates should try to be as direct as possible and explain that there are situations and periods of day and night when they are simply not available for work.
+To avoid this as a job seeker, all job candidates should try to be as direct as possible and explain that there are situations and periods of day and night when they are simply not available for work.

 Everyone wants to come across as the best candidate during a job interview: someone who can move heaven and earth.

 That is why it is important to draw a red line right away, during a job interview.
-One should try to be as flexible as possible, but not without taking all the circumstances into account.
+As a job seeker, one should try to be as flexible as possible, but not without taking all the circumstances into account.